Connehito/deploying-marker-with-issue/README.md

   with:
     action: "check-marker-detached"
     issue-number: ${{ env.DEPLOYMENT_RECORD_ISSUE_NUMBER }}
-    exit-with-error: true # true = exit with error when the marker is not found
+    exit-with-error: true # true = exit with error when the marker is already exists
 ```

 ### 2. Attach marker